 Did the state or any of its agencies have an evaluation policy, evaluation plan, and research/learning agenda(s), and did it publicly release the findings of all completed evaluations?

 Why is this important?

-Evaluation policies provide a useful way for state governments to align their evaluation and research priorities, learn about what works, and share information with outside researchers about additional areas where they want to increase their knowledge base.
+Evaluation policies allow state governments to align their evaluation and research priorities, learn about what works, and share information with outside researchers about additional areas where they want to increase their knowledge base.

-In 2016, the Tennessee Department of Education established the Tennessee Education Research Alliance, a formal research partnership with Vanderbilt University’s Peabody College of Education.
-Led by seven full-time staff and guided by a steering committee and advisory council, the department and the university have codeveloped a research agenda that builds a body of knowledge to better position the state to make data-driven and evidence-based decisions.
-The alliance conducts independent studies and directs external research to provide relevant and timely information to state policymakers across a variety of topical areas, including early reading, professional learning, school improvement, and educator workforce.
+The Tennessee Education Research Alliance is a formal research partnership between the Tennessee Department of Education and Vanderbilt University’s Peabody College of Education.
+Led by seven full-time staff and guided by a steering committee and advisory council, the Department and the University have co-developed a research agenda that builds a body of knowledge to better position the state to make data-driven and evidence-based decisions.
+The Alliance conducts independent studies and directs external research to provide relevant and timely information to state policymakers across a variety of topical areas, including early reading, professional learning, and school improvement.